jcallaham/jcallaham.github.io/_drafts/2023-12-28-custom-adjoints.md

     return out
 ```

-#### Lyapunov equation
+#### Example 4: Lyapunov equation

-Next up is the Lyapunov equation: probably the most complicated of these.
+Finally we're back to the Lyapunov equation.
 Remember that we viewed this equation as defining the solution $P \in \mathbb{n \times n}$ as an implicit function of the square matrix $A \in \mathbb{R}^{n \times n}$.
 That is, $P = f(A)$ is the solution to the Lyapunov equation